WDWidanage/Simscape-Battery-Library/README.md

 - A few utility components to define the interface conditions with the battery models
     - a simple battery cycler with CCCV charging,
     - a general electrical source - I/V/P
-    - a controlled electrical source - I/V/P)
+    - a controlled electrical source - I/V/P
--  Two general purpose functions `getVariables()` and `plotVaraibles()` in the +Utilities folder. `BatteryLibrary.Utilities.getVariables()` will extract the relevant time and distributed variables of any of the Battery Library models and  `BatteryLibrary.Utilities.plotVaraibles()` plots the signals.
+-  Two general purpose functions `getVariables()` and `plotVariables()` in the +Utilities folder. `BatteryLibrary.Utilities.getVariables()` will extract the relevant time and distributed variables of any of the Battery Library models and  `BatteryLibrary.Utilities.plotVariables()` plots the signals.
 See "gettingStarted.mlx" in the "Examples\viaMatlabCode" directory on how to use these two functions.

 # Installation
 - Clone (or download) the repository.